 Michigan primary tests Tlaib, features 2 open House races

-The election, which is being marked by a surge of mail-in absentee ballots during the coronavirus pandemic, also will shape races in November for a couple of potentially competitive congressional districts that Democrats flipped in the midterm.
+The election — marked by a surge of mail-in absentee ballots during the coronavirus pandemic — also will shape races in November for a couple of potentially competitive congressional districts Democrats flipped in the 2018 midterm.

 ‘SQUAD’ MEMBER FACES TEST

-Democratic Rep. Rashida Tlaib, part of a “squad” of first-term liberal women of color, narrowly topped a crowded 2018 primary field by fewer than 1,000 votes to ultimately win the 13th District, a Democratic-heavy seat that includes parts of Detroit.
-Now she faces a one-on-one rematch with her closest challenger then — City Council president Brenda Jones, who defeated Tlaib the same day two years ago to finish the term of John Conyers.
+Democratic Rep. Rashida Tlaib, part of a “squad” of first-term liberal women of color, narrowly topped a crowded 2018 primary field to win the 13th District, which includes parts of heavily Democratic Detroit.
+Now she faces a rematch with her closest challenger then, City Council president Brenda Jones, who finished the term of John Conyers.

 Tlaib has a huge financial advantage over Jones.
 But race and religion are also factors.
-More than half of the district's residents are Black, like Jones.
-Tlaib is one of the first two female Muslim members of Congress.
+More than half of the district’s residents are Black, like Jones.
+Tlaib, of Palestinian descent, is one of the first two female Muslim members of Congress.

 AMASH RETIREMENT